Northumbrian burr: History

 slightly predating the more well known description of it by Daniel Defoe, who wrote, in his A tour thro' the Whole Island of Great Britain, that:

 Around the turn of the 20th century, the Burr was recorded by Alexander J. Ellis and by Joseph Wright.
 Ellis said that the Burr was also known as the [kʁʊp].
 He divided his sites in Northumberland and north Durham into "Burr Strong", "Burr Weak" and "No Burr".

 In the 20th century, it was recorded throughout much of the Northeast in the Orton Corpus.

 Audio recordings

-Audio recordings were made in the 1950s for the Survey of English Dialects which feature the Northumbrian Burr, all of which are publicly available online:
+Audio recordings were made in the 1950s for the Survey of English Dialects which feature the Northumbrian Burr, all of which are publicly available from the British Library and the University of Leeds: